Axiom-Cloud-Inc/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Tell us about your problems
+about: Use this to report a bug
 title: "[BUG]"
 labels: bug, triage
 assignees: ''